-4 Conclusions and future work
+60 4 Conclusions and future work

 Kubernetes is the de facto standard for container orchestration, and many WLCG sites have expressed interest in using it.
 Kubernetes is usually used to manage applications and services, but can also be used directly as a batch system.
-We have demonstrated the use of Kubernetes, integrated with Harvester, as a native batch cluster for production jobs of the ATLAS experiment at the LHC, thereby significantly reducing the number of layers in the software and service stack of a traditional WLCG computing site.
+We have demonstrated the use of Kubernetes, integrated with Harvester, as a native batch cluster for ATLAS production jobs at multiple sites, thereby significantly reducing the number of layers in the software and service stack of a traditional WLCG computing site.